nicholaswilde/recipes/docs/cookies/peanut-butter-sandwich-cookies.md

 ### Step 2

-Using number 60 scoop or tablespoon measure, place 12 mounds, evenly spaced, on each prepared baking sheet.
+Using number 60 scoop or tablespoon measure (20 g), place 12 mounds, evenly spaced, on each prepared baking sheet.
 Using damp hand, flatten mounds until 2 inches in diameter.

 ### Step 3